Why does ABF The Soldiers’ Charity exist?

 “That all soldiers, veterans and their immediate families should have the opportunity to avoid hardship and enjoy independence and dignity.”

-- Total charitable expenditure of £8.4 million, directly supporting nearly 5,000 individuals and funding 88 charities and organisations that delivered help on our collective behalf.
-Overall more than 80,000 people have been touched by our support – spread worldwide across 55 countries.
+- Total charitable expenditure of around £9.2 million, directly supporting more than 4,500 individuals and funding 92 charities and organisations that delivered help on our collective behalf.
+Overall more than 75,000 people have been touched by our support – spread worldwide across 59 countries.

-- Last year our oldest beneficiary was 105, and our youngest was six months.
-20% of our grants went to the Serving community.
+- Last year our oldest beneficiary was 105, and our youngest was nine months.
+18% of our grants went to the Serving community.

-- A record-breaking income of £22.8 million allowed a 9% increase in our charitable expenditure and further replenishment of our Reserves after the need to draw on them during the Iraq and Afghan campaigns.
+- Another successful year saw a robust income of £19.3 million and further replenishment of our Reserves after the need to draw on them during the Iraq and Afghan campaigns.

-- Named as the number one charity nationally ‘To Deliver on its Promises’ by Third Sector, the UK’s leading publication for the voluntary sector.
+- For the second year running, we were named as the number one charity nationally ‘To Deliver on its Promises’ by Third Sector, the UK’s leading publication for the voluntary sector.

 - And we carried out a lot of work internally in response to recent highly critical comment on charities in general – to make sure we can continue to operate in a highly responsible and effective manner.